 In this part of our blog series, we learned how to save the current state of layer properties in a drawing in both model space and layout viewports that contain viewport overrides.
 After saving these layer state properties, we then exported the layer states as an external file to be called on later if needed.
 These layer properties may or may not be used in Part 4 of our series, which I will explain more during Part 4 of this blog series.

 The layer state manager can prove useful for everyday layer management, not simply for drawing recovery discussed in this blog.

 In Part 3 of our blog series, we will be discussing inserting our problem drawing into a new clean drawing and all the things needed to know to do so to ensure the cleanest and smallest resulting file possible.
-Part 3 will be released next week, so check back then!

 About the AuthorFollow on Linkedin More Content by Archie Dodge